 The amount of sunlight that hits a home’s roof directly affects how much electricity solar panels can produce.
 Sun Number takes this into account through their Regional Climate Score.
 To calculate the Regional Climate score for a house, Sun Number uses solar irradiance data from the National Renewable Energy Laboratory (NREL).

-The more sunlight an area receives, the higher their Regional Climate score will be.
-You can read more about how sunlight impacts solar panel production here.
+The more sunlight an area receives, the higher its Regional Climate score will be.

 Next, Sun Number takes a look at average electricity rates in the area of the home.
 Solar panels can save homeowners more money in areas where the cost of electricity is high.